-While I am a big fan of strength training workouts with weights, a well-rounded fitness routine includes variety.
-That means training in all planes of motion, challenging your muscles in new ways, and using different equipment!
+While I am a big fan of dumbbell exercises to build strength, a well-rounded fitness routine includes variety.
+That means training in all planes of motion, challenging your muscles in new ways, and using different equipment.

 Full Body Resistance Band Workout FAQs